Diversity in The Workplace

 3. Improves your organization’s culture.
 You’ve heard of Millennials – also known as Generation Y?
 This group is the most diverse working generation there’s been.
 Get your organization seen as being accepting, diverse and inclusive and your talent pool will increase and you’ll attract great candidates.
 And – you’ll create a workplace that’s happier and more productive.

 4. Improve your company’s brand.
 As with office culture, a diverse workforce is a positive influence on your customers’ opinions of you.
-Millennials consumers as well as employees!
+Millennials are consumers as well as employees!
 They want the companies they buy from to have the same qualities as those they want to work for.
 The message a diverse business gives to consumers one of being:

 - Global minded